 To configure Concourse to automatically monitor expiring certificates, you can use Platform Automation.
 For more information, see expiring-certificates in the Platform Automation documentation.

-1. Navigate to the Ops Manager Installation Dashboard.
+1. Go to Tanzu Operations Manager Installation Dashboard.

-2. In the top menu, select Certificates.
+2. From the top menu, click Certificates.

 3. In the Certificates and Excluded certificates sections, check the Valid until column for the expiration dates of each certificate and the number of days before expiration.